 Question: How can I be certain that I have that saving relationship?
-The Lord will have done in your soul His own sovereign will, that of effectually calling you to Himself through a work of conviction and humiliation so that you will have discovered your sin and misery and been so seriously agitated and threatened by it that you long for the Savior.
+The Lord will have done in your soul His own sovereign will, that of effectually calling you to Himself through a work of conviction and humiliation, so that you will have discovered your sin and misery, and been so seriously agitated and threatened by it that you long for the Savior.

 Question: How can I know if I have a sufficient discovery and admission of my sin and misery?
-By the fact that you will take salvation to your heart above any other pursuit in life so as to seek it above anything else.
+By the fact that you will take salvation to your heart above any other pursuit in life, so as to seek it above anything else.
 It will make you disclaim any real relief from sin and guilt, even in the best of times.
 It will make Christ, who is the redeemer, very precious to your soul.
-It will make you fear sin, repent and seek to be saved on God’s terms.
+It will make you fear sin, repent, and seek to be saved on God’s terms.

 Question: By what other ways may I discern a saving relationship to Christ?
 By a strong and serious affection that reaches toward Christ as He is made known in the gospel.
 This love is saving belief.

-Question: How shall I know if my heart’s affection for Him is genuine and my faith is true saving faith?
-When your heart goes after Him in true saving faith, your soul will be pleased with Christ alone, and above all else and in all His offices to rule and teach as well as save and is content to cling to Him no matter the cost.
+Question: How shall I know if my heart’s affection for Him is genuine, and my faith is true saving faith?
+When your heart goes after Him in true saving faith, your soul will be pleased with Christ alone, and above all else, and in all His offices, to rule and teach as well as save, and is content to cling to Him no matter the cost.

 Question: Are there other marks of a saving relationship with Christ?
-You are truly saved when you have been made a new creation, graciously changed and renewed in the whole person and that is best known by the desire to shun sin and pattern your life toward obedience to God’s righteous demands.
+You are truly saved when you have been made a new creation, graciously changed and renewed in the whole person, and that is best known by the desire to shun sin and pattern your life toward obedience to God’s righteous demands.

 Question: What if I find sin prevailing over me?
-Although every sin deserves eternal vengeance, yet if you regularly confess your sins with unfeigned repentance and shame before God, fleeing to Christ for forgiveness for all known and unknown iniquities, He will grant you mercy and pardon because you stand in grace and your salvation is forever secure.
+Although every sin deserves eternal vengeance, yet if you regularly confess your sins with unfeigned repentance and shame before God, fleeing to Christ for forgiveness for all known and unknown iniquities, He will grant you mercy and pardon, because you stand in grace and your salvation is forever secure.

 Question: What if my sins are serious and repeated?
-Whatever they are, Jesus Christ has paid the price for them so that if you sincerely and earnestly have turned to Him in repentant faith, you will never enter into condemnation.
+Whatever they are, Jesus Christ has paid the price for them, so that if you sincerely and earnestly have turned to Him in repentant faith, you will never enter into condemnation.
 Moreover, His gracious provision for those who believe includes power to overcome sin and live righteously.

 Question: Is faith alone the requirement for salvation?
-Faith is the response upon which God offers peace and pardon to men, but faith if it is genuine will not be alone in the soul but will always be attended with true repentance and an eager desire to conform to God’s will and way.
+Faith is the response upon which God offers peace and pardon to men, but faith, if it is genuine, will not be alone in the soul, but will always be attended with true repentance, and an eager desire to conform to God’s will and way.

 Question: How can I be sure I have settled my eternal destiny with the Lord Jesus Christ?
 Express with your mouth to God what the Holy Spirit through Scripture has led you to believe in your heart.

 Question: How do I do that?
-Consider your sin and lost condition and the remedy offered by Jesus Christ.
-Yield your heart to be pleased with and to desire that remedy and speak to God that you receive the Lord Jesus Christ and His gift of salvation and give yourself up to Him to be saved in the gospel way without reservation.
+Consider your sin and lost condition, and the remedy offered by Jesus Christ.
+Yield your heart to be pleased with and to desire that remedy, and speak to God that you receive the Lord Jesus Christ and His gift of salvation, and give yourself up to Him to be saved in the gospel way without reservation.

 Question: What is the consequence of such a relationship?
-Union and communion with God here and blessed fellowship and glory hereafter.
+Union and communion with God here, and blessed fellowship and glory hereafter.

 Question: How can I come to full assurance that I have such a relationship?
-By affirming the attendant promises of God as revealed in Scripture by the internal witness of the Spirit and by the manifestation of real and righteous fruit born out of love for the person of Christ and a desire for His glory and honor.
+By affirming the attendant promises of God as revealed in Scripture, by the internal witness of the Spirit, and by the manifestation of real and righteous fruit born out of love for the person of Christ, and a desire for His glory and honor.

 Very good, class.
 We want you to enjoy the assurance that our Lord has given us of our eternal salvation.
-Let me say this, listen carefully, I know in a congregation like this there are some who do not have that assurance.
+Let me say this, listen carefully.
+I know in a congregation like this there are some who do not have that assurance.
 It may be that you’re not a Christian.
-It may be that you have never done what we just read, you have never expressed with your mouth to God what the Holy Spirit through Scripture has led you to believe in your heart.
+It may be that you have never done what we just read; you have never expressed with your mouth to God what the Holy Spirit through Scripture has led you to believe in your heart.
 If you would like to come to the knowledge of Jesus Christ, if you would like to give your heart and life to the only Savior who can forgive your sin and give you heaven, we would love to share with you.